renzceee/HIDClient-Macro/README.md

 ## How it works

 The app augments Android’s default USB gadget to expose HID functions and provides a UI to send HID reports.
-Internally it creates character devices (for example, `/dev/hidg0`, `/dev/hidg1`) and writes keyboard/mouse reports to them.
-Because this happens at the USB gadget level, the connected host sees a normal keyboard/mouse and requires no software.
+Internally it creates character devices (for example, `/dev/hidg0`, `/dev/hidg1`) and writes keyboard reports to them.
+Because this happens at the USB gadget level, the connected host sees a normal keyboard and requires no software.

 ## Installation